top of page

 Yet I also know that deep down I have been let in because (consciously or not) they most want and need what I am serving.

+I went to Harvard.
+Most of the people who graduated with me do not understand what I am doing.
 I ended up at Harvard quasi-accidentally.
 I did not work up to it.
 I flipped a coin the day before applications were due (which I now see is a form of divination) to nonchalantly decide whether or not to submit an application — thinking that there was no chance I’d be admitted anyway — and duplicated the application to my other ‘reach’ school, Yale.
 I got into both.

 I say this extremely neutrally.